The Quadratic and Cubic Characters of 2: From the Beginning

 \end{thm} While there exist multiple forms of the law, this form, which was first expressed by Adrien-Marie Legendre, is certainly the most elegant.
 Gauss proved this magnificent result a total of 8 times.
 When the law was initially stated, there were also two supplementary laws.
 In this paper, we are most interested in the second. \begin{thm}[Second Supplement to Theorem \ref{the law of quadratic reciprocity}] Let $p$ be an odd prime.
+Then

-Then \item \end{thm} This theorem concerns the solvability of the quadratic congruence $x^{2}\equiv 2\pmod{p}$, and its proof is infrequently touched upon in many elementary number theory classes.
+\end{thm} This theorem concerns the solvability of the quadratic congruence $x^{2}\equiv 2\pmod{p}$, and its proof is infrequently touched upon in elementary number theory classes.
 The solvability of this congruence is referred to as the \textit{quadratic character of 2}; the reason for this language will be explained later.
-It is one of the two main results that we are interested in proving in a part of this paper.
+It is one of the two main results that we are interested in proving in a part of this paper\footnote{Interestingly, problem number 4 on the 2023 Moroccan Baccalaureate, a graduation exam given each year to hundreds of thousands of Moroccan students at the end of secondary school, asked students to provide a proof of this result.
+Remarkably, there are numerous elementary proofs of this result, most following a combinatorial argument.}.

 Gauss determines the quadratic character of $2$ in \textit{Disquisitiones Arithmeticae} \cite{Gauß_1986} and proves it using induction.
-While the conventional proof seen in most number theory texts uses Gauss' Lemma and a combinatorial argument, Gauss' inductive proof informs us exactly how he approached numerous other laws concerning residues and nonresidues (most notably, quadratic reciprocity).
+While the conventional proof seen in most number theory texts uses Gauss' Lemma and a combinatorial argument, Gauss' inductive proof informs us exactly how he approached proving numerous other laws concerning residues and nonresidues (most notably, quadratic reciprocity).
 We give Gauss' proof from \textit{Disquisitiones} in the next section.